kwj2104/kwj2104.github.io/_pages/about.md

 </figure>
 {:/}

 Hello!
-I'm Kevin Jiang, an amateur programmer, tinkerer, and ML enthusiast.
-My main areas of technical interest are generative deep learning models, embedded electronics, and digital fabrication.
+I'm Kevin, an amateur programmer, tinkerer and technology enthusiast.
+My main areas of technical interest are generative deep learning models, digital fabrication, and cloud devops technologies.

-In the past I've had an [ecoectic career](https://www.linkedin.com/in/kevin-jiang-27780147/) as a software developer, economic analyst, corporate lawyer, and management consultant.
+In the past I've had an [eclectic career](https://www.linkedin.com/in/kevin-jiang-27780147/) as a software developer, economic analyst, corporate lawyer, and management consultant.
 I've also spent time at the amazing  [Recurse Center](https://www.recurse.com/).

+Feel free to get in touch at *kwj2104 [at] gmail.com*.

 ---